-I am an art historian with a Ph.D. from Columbia University who has taught at Smith College, Northeastern University and U Mass, Lowell.
-I am the author of the books Against Immediacy and Adventure (for Adults), as well as many articles on the visual arts.
-I have edited publications for the Museum of Modern Art and Duke University Press and have curated survey exhibitions of the work of Derek Boshier and Rainer Ganahl.
+I am an art historian and the author of the books Against Immediacy and Adventure (for Adults), as well as many articles on the visual arts.
+I hold a Ph.D. from Columbia University and have taught at Smith College, Northeastern University and U. Mass, Lowell.
+My curatorial work includes survey exhibitions of the work of Derek Boshier and Rainer Ganahl and I have edited publications for the Museum of Modern Art and Duke University Press.
 My current research examines the relationship between art and activism at the end of the Cold War.
-I hold public office in Amherst, Massachusetts as Treasurer of the Public Art Commission and was an elected Town Meeting Representative.
+I hold public office in Amherst, Massachusetts as Treasurer of the Public Art Commission and as an elected Town Meeting Representative.